Table of contents

 Is there such a thing as a Lean Six Sigma Project for the Unemployed?

 Is there such a thing as a Six Sigma Definition: Six Sigma is a set of techniques and t...
 Learn More...
 Project for the Unemployed?
 In our public enrollment courses, we teach people who are gainfully employed and those between employment about the LEAN Definition LEAN is a production method aimed primarily ...
 Learn More...
 Six Sigma Definition: Six Sigma is a set of techniques and t...
 Learn More... tools.

-Those students that are between jobs have the same question: “How can I complete a cost savings project if I am not employed?”
+Those students that are between jobs usually have the same question: “How can I complete cost savings or six sigma project if I am unemployed?”

-We teach Lean and Six Sigma classes all over the U.S. (as well as abroad) and a good number of the students that we teach are not from an organization.
+We teach Lean, and Six Sigma tools in classes all over the U.S. (as well as abroad) and a good number of the students that we teach are not from an organization.
 These students are unemployed and looking for a “resume booster.”

 Most of them are somewhat fearful of making the investment in a Lean and/or Six Sigma certification because they cannot wrap their heads around how they are going to take on a cost savings project when they do not presently work for an organization.

-We ask them “what is the worst they can tell you when you offer a ‘Pro Bono’ Lean and/or Six Sigma project to help them improve?”
+We always tell them “What is the worst they can tell you when you offer a ‘Pro Bono’ Lean and/or Six Sigma project to help them improve?”

-Another suggestion we often have as a source for potential projects are student’s local churches or other places of worship.
-What better organization to improve!
+Another suggestion we often have as a source for potential projects is students’ local churches or other places of worship.
+What better organization to improve?

-Remember, Lean and Six Sigma are not just for employees, but they are for anyone who can look at any Consists of input, value-add, and output.
-Learn More... systemically and see that it can be improved.
+Remember, Lean and Six Sigma are not just for employees, but they are for anyone who can look at any There are many ways to organize your lean six sigma processe... systemically and see that it can be improved.